yongmingyang/tp/docs/UserGuide.md

 Format: `answer YOUR_ANSWER`

+### Moving to next quiz question: `next` (by: Teng Jian Ling)
+You will be able to continue testing yourself without ending the current quiz.
+Medmoriser will randomly select a different quiz question based on the same keywords you provided previously.

 ### Ending a quiz: `endquiz` (by: Joshua Tan)
 Once you are done with a quiz and have finished comparing your input answer with the answer in the question, you have to end the quiz to run other commands.
 If you want to run other commands in the midst of a quiz(ie. if you have not answered the question) you have to end the quiz first: